-HW1 # & % of confirmed incidents of abuse, neglect, exploitation, unexplained death for which corrective actions were executed or planned by appropriate entity within required time frame.
+HW1 Number & percent of confirmed incidents of abuse, neglect, exploitation, unexplained death for which corrective actions executed or planned by appropriate entity in required time frame.
 Numerator = # of confirmed incidents of abuse, neglect, etc. which corrective actions executed or planned by appropriate entity in required time.
 Denominator = # of confirmed incidents of abuse, neglect, etc.

-Data Source (Select one): Other If 'Other' is selected, specify: EIM
+Data Source (Select one): OtherIf 'Other' is selected, specify: